Socle pairings on tautological rings: The Rank Theorem

 \subsection{Reformulation}

-Let us first formulate a stronger version of the Rank Theorem. \begin{thm} For any $\kappa$ polynomial $F$ in degree $r := 2g - 3 - d$ the following two statements are equivalent: \begin{enumerate} \item For any $\pi \in P(g - 2 - r)$ we have $\int_{\overline M_g} F \kappa_\pi \lambda_g\lambda_{g - 1} = 0$. \item There is a $B \in PBR^r(M_g^c)$ such that for any $\pi' \in P(2g - 3 - r)$ we have $\int_{\overline M_g} (F - B) \kappa_{\pi'} \lambda_g = 0$. \end{enumerate} \end{thm}
+Let us first formulate a stronger version of the Rank Theorem. \begin{thm} For any $\kappa$-polynomial $F$ in degree $r := 2g - 3 - d$, the following two statements are equivalent: \begin{enumerate} \item[\rm (1)] For any $\pi \in P(g - 2 - r)$, we have $\int_{\overline M_g} F \kappa_\pi \lambda_g\lambda_{g - 1} = 0$. \item[\rm (2)] There is a $B \in PBR^r(M_g^c)$ such that for any $\pi' \in P(2g - 3 - r)$ we have $\int_{\overline M_g} (F - B) \kappa_{\pi'} \lambda_g = 0$. \end{enumerate} \end{thm}

-It will be convenient to show that we can replace the first condition in Theorem~\ref{thm:rank} by \begin{enumerate} \item For any $\pi \in P(g - 2 - r)$ of length at most $r + 1$ we have $\int_{\overline M_g} F \kappa_\pi \lambda_g\lambda_{g - 1} = 0$. \end{enumerate} Then Theorem~\ref{thm:rank} will follow from the following simple argument.
+It will be convenient to show that we can replace the first condition in Theorem~\ref{thm:rank} by \begin{enumerate} \item[\rm (3)] For any $\pi \in P(g - 2 - r)$ of length at most $r + 1$ we have $\int_{\overline M_g} F \kappa_\pi \lambda_g\lambda_{g - 1} = 0$. \end{enumerate} Then Theorem~\ref{thm:rank} will follow from the following simple argument.
 Consider an $F$ satisfying the second condition and we want to show that $\int_{\overline M_g} F \kappa_\pi \lambda_g\lambda_{g - 1} = 0$ for some given $\pi \in P(g - 2 - r)$.
-Notice that then also $F\kappa_\pi$ satisfies the second condition since $B\kappa_\pi$ lies in $BR^{g - 2}(M^c_g)$ and by the housing theorem can be replaced by some $B' \in PBR^{g - 2}(M^c_g)$.
+Notice that then also $F\kappa_\pi$ satisfies the second condition since $B\kappa_\pi$ lies in $BR^{g - 2}(M^c_g)$ and by the Housing Theorem can be replaced by some $B' \in PBR^{g - 2}(M^c_g)$.
 We then find that $\int_{\overline M_g} F \kappa_\pi \lambda_g\lambda_{g - 1} = 0$ since in this case the length condition is trivial.

-As we have seen in Section~\ref{sec:reinter2}, not only boundary classes but also every $\kappa$ class can be written in terms of virtual boundary strata in the $\lambda_g$ pairing with the kappa ring.
-So the second condition in the theorem is equivalent to the condition that only actual boundary strata are needed in the expansion of $F$.
-Notice that by Lemma~\ref{lem:van} we only need strata corresponding to partitions of $2g - 3 - r$ of length at most $r + 1$.
-However we might need terms corresponding to partitions $2g - 3 - r$ of length equal to $r + 1$ with only odd parts, and those are the terms we are interested in.
-For the proof of the Rank Theorem we will need to understand the coefficients corresponding to these classes better.
+Let $v_F\in (\mathbb Q^{P(d)})^*$ be defined by the $\lambda_g$-pairing of $F$ with the kappa ring.
+The linear forms $M_\lambda$ (defined in Section~\ref{sec:reduction}) form a basis for $(\mathbb Q^{P(d)})^*$, so $v_F$ can be written as a linear combination of them.
+The second condition in the theorem is then equivalent to the condition that only the $M_\lambda$ coming from actual boundary strata (those where $\lambda$ is a housing partition) are used in this expansion of $F$.
+Notice that by Lemma~\ref{lem:van} we can assume that the $\lambda$ are partitions of $2g - 3 - r$ of length at most $r + 1$.
+By Lemma~\ref{lem:housepart}, this means that the only non-housing partitions that might occur are of length exactly $r + 1$ with only odd parts.
+For the proof of the Rank Theorem we will need to understand the coefficients corresponding to these partitions better.